Visual Document Understanding and Reasoning: A Multi-Agent Collaboration Framework with Agent-Wise Adaptive Test-Time Scaling: Methodology

-$\mathcal{A}_{exe}$ is designed to execute plans step by step and output the execution process using the selected tools from the tool library.
-Specifically, it breaks down the steps in the plan into execution units, with information for each unit populated into a template. $\mathcal{A}_{exe}$ then executes these units sequentially, deriving the intended outputs from each.
-Once all steps are completed, it concatenates the full output and the execution processes of all steps in sequence, passing them to subsequent agents.
+\raisebox{-.3\baselineskip}{ }~\textbf{Execution Agent.} $\mathcal{A}_{exe}$ is designed to execute plans step by step and output the execution process using the selected tools from the tool library $\mathcal{T}=\{t_1,t_2,\dots,t_n\}$ (see in Appendix~{{7.2}}).
+Specifically, it breaks down the execution plan and each step will be regarded as an execution unit, with information for each unit populated into a template and comprised of: (1) a specific definition; (2) expected target and output; (3) existing inputs or results from the previous step. $\mathcal{A}_{exe}$ then executes the units sequentially, deriving the intended outputs from each.
+The execution of single step could be presented as: